-Rich and creamy, this healthy potato leek soup is a quick and easy one-pot meal that is perfect for a cold fall or winter day!
+Rich and creamy, this healthy potato leek soup is a quick and easy one-pot meal that is perfect for a cold fall or winter day.
+This soup works well as an appetizer or a light main course and freezes really well making it a great meal prep idea for healthy lunches.

 Potato leek soup is a classic dish that has roots in both Welsh and French cuisine and is a showcase of how humble ingredients can create a delicious and nutritious dish without much effort.
-The mild flavour of the leeks and starchiness of the potatoes create the perfect balance of flavours while giving the soup a rich and velvety texture at the same time.
-Plus, once you’ve got the basics down there are endless varieties that you can make, and you can mix things up by using different broths, herbs and additional vegetables.
+The mild flavor of the leeks and the starchiness of the potatoes create the perfect balance of flavors while giving the soup a rich and velvety texture at the same time.
+Plus, once you’ve got the basics down there are endless varieties that you can make, and you can mix things up by using different broths, herbs, and additional vegetables.

 This healthy potato leek soup is both simple and inexpensive to a make, and its rich and creamy texture makes it a comforting dish on a cold day.